Our privacy notice

 Using your information

+ACC uses your personal information to help you recover from injury and to understand how injuries happen, so we can help prevent them in the future.
 We anonymise your information when it is not necessary to use it in a way that identifies you (for example, when researching how to prevent injuries from happening in future).

 If you’re injured, we’ll use your information to assess your claim and decide what support we’re able to provide.
 This may include funding your appointments, transport, home help, and medication.